Women’s Fishing: It’s Catching On

 Even more telling is the fact that mothers are playing an increasingly important role when it comes to fishing participation.
 They see it as a great way to spend time with their children, one of the primary reasons people go fishing.
 Not to mention, it’s an activity that can be shared by everyone regardless of their age, gender, or ability.

 Pick up a pair of utility gloves with rubber palms.
-They’ll allow you to handle fish properly.
-You can also get a firm grip on a worm so you can bait your hook.
-If live bait still grosses you out, there are synthetic baits that smell like and resemble the real thing, available wherever fishing equipment is sold.
+They’ll help you grasp a fish and protect you from the spines some fish have on their fins.
+You can also get a firm grip on a worm or other live bait you may be using.
+If you’re uncomfortable using live bait, there are synthetic baits that smell like and resemble the real thing available wherever fishing equipment is sold.

 I’ve never been fishing, and have no clue what I’m doing.